KCLibrary/docs.kclibrary.org/community-reference/nonprofit.md

 You can also check out [Harbor Compliance's](https://kclibrary.org/research-resources/research-databases/how-start-non-profit-organization-missouri) information on the process.

+**LEGAL ASPECTS OF NON-PROFITS**

+[Legal GPS](https://www.kclibrary.org/research-resources/research-databases/legal-gps) is a tool that removes legal barriers for non-profit creation and development by providing a series of step-by-step questionnaires.
+Create an account to get started or [contact us for help](https://calendly.com/hadizasaaadu).

 ---

 ## Grant Research

+Grant research is most easily done using the Library’s access to the [Foundation Directory Online](https://www.kclibrary.org/research-resources/research-databases/foundation-directory-online) and [990 Finder](https://candid.org/research-and-verify-nonprofits/990-finder).

 In order to conduct grant research, let’s review what a foundation is.